 “Admitting that we don't know has an undeservedly bad reputation,” she writes.

 “What makes a decision great is not that it has a great outcome.
 A great decision is the result of a good process, and that process must include an attempt to accurately represent our own state of knowledge.
 That state of knowledge, in turn, is some variation of ‘I'm not sure'.”

 Duke suggests that by moving to a framework of “I'm not sure”, we're far less likely to fall into the trap of black and white thinking, of false certainty.
 She cites Stuart Firestein's TED talk about the pursuit of ignorance:

 Based on all of this, how then can we make smarter decisions?
 Duke says that we should stop thinking in terms of right and wrong.
 Few things are ever 0% or 100% likely to occur.
 Few people are ever 0% or 100% right about what they know or believe.
 Instead, we should think in bets.

 “Decisions are bets on the future,” Duke writes, “and they aren't ‘right' or ‘wrong' based on whether they turn out well on any particular iteration.
-An unwanted decision doesn't make our decision wrong if we thought about the alternatives and probabilities in advance and allocated our resources accordingly.”
+An unwanted result doesn't make our decision wrong if we thought about the alternatives and probabilities in advance and allocated our resources accordingly.”

 Duke says that because pro poker players learn to think in terms of odds during their games, they transfer this way of thinking to everyday life.
 “Job and relocation decisions are bets,” she writes.
 “Sales negotiations and contracts are bets.
 Buying a house is a bet.
 Ordering the chicken instead of the steak is a bet.
 Everything is a bet.”